 Data characteristics

-Population Adult patients suspected of having conditions involving the bony anatomy of the lumbar spine, cervical spine or pelvic region.
+Population Patients from 12 years and older suspected of having conditions involving the bony anatomy of the lumbar spine, cervical spine or pelvic region.

 Input 3D MR protocol, gradient echo, multi echo, dual echo